 Becoming a CJA Panel Member

-The application for CJA Panel Selection Appointments is now open.
-The deadline to apply is April 7, 2017.
+The application for CJA Panel Selection Appointments is now closed.

 Important Information For New and Prospective Panel Members